 He also regularly performs and records works of classical to contemporary masters, collection from Debussy Preludes (Book I) and works from Takemitsu, duo sonatas by Brahms and Franck (with violinist Amir Bavarchi), other sonatas by Prokofiev, Piston, Martinu, Bridge, piazzolla; duo pieces by Roussel, Georges Hüe, Artur Avanesov; trios by Debussy, Rachmaninov, Shostakovich, and coaching concerti from Mozart, Brahms, Sibelius, Grieg, Ravel, Britten, Barber, Shostakovich, and others.

-Khayam holds a masters and a doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Joel Hoffman, Gao Weijie, Michael Chertock, Miguel Roig-Francoli, Lee Fiser, Mark Gibson, and Robert Zierolf.
+Khayam holds a masters and a doctoral degree in composition from the University of Cincinnati, College-Conservatory of Music, where he studied with Gao Weijie, Miguel Roig-Francoli, Ricardo Zohn-Muldoon, Lee Fiser, Mark Gibson, Michael Chertock, Joel Hoffman, and Robert Zierolf.
 He is now a lecturer in Tehran Art University.